 Referred to as the great experiment, American democracy has been tested as we strive to become a more perfect union.
 We have witnessed deep divides in our country and now more than ever, it’s important to be able to see things from a variety of perspectives.
 The American Democracy Lab podcast at WashU brings together experts from different fields and backgrounds to talk about an issue or aspect of our American democracy and where different perspectives may converge.

-Launched on President’s Day 2021, the American Democracy Lab podcast is presented by the Gephardt Institute for Civic and Community Engagement in partnership with WashU Engage and the Department of Psychological & Brain Sciences.
-Episode 1 is available now.
+Launched on Presidents’ Day 2021, the American Democracy Lab podcast is hosted by Associate Professor Alan Lambert and presented by the Gephardt Institute for Civic and Community Engagement in partnership with WashU Engage and the Department of Psychological & Brain Sciences.

 Episode 1: The Presidency

 Our first episode is focused on the highest office in our democracy, the presidency, and explores the transition from Donald Trump, 45th President of the United States, to the recently inaugurated 46th President of the United States, Joe Biden.

 Dr. Alan Lambert is an associate professor of psychology at Washington University.
 The overarching focus of Professor Lambert’s research is the cognitive and affective processes that underlie social and political judgment.

 Lambert’s work is highly interdisciplinary, drawing from research and theory within psychology (social, personality, cognitive) as well as from sociology and political science.

 “Let no one be discouraged by the belief there is nothing one person can do against the enormous array of the world’s ills, misery, ignorance, and violence.
 Few will have the greatness to bend history, but each of us can work to change a small portion of events.
 And in the total of all those acts will be written the history of a generation.”Robert Kennedy

 For more information about the American Democracy Lab podcast or Gephardt Institute, contact: firstname.lastname@example.org